 - Name of recipient and any others present/participating. - Dates and time of service contacts (include both start and stop times). - Content of each delivered service, including the reason for the contact describing the goals/objectives addressed during the service, specific intervention(s), progress made toward functional and clinical improvement. - Specific intervention(s) provided, including any units of service provided. - Service location for each intervention.
 It must be documented that the service is being conducted via telemedicine/telehealth.
-For use of an audio-only system, the rationale for employing an audio-only system must be documented in the clinical record. - Crisis plan, including any changes related to COVID-19 risks. - Any new treatment plan interventions, goals and objectives related to treatment and/or COVID-19-related risks. - Any referral of recipients to healthcare providers for further screening, testing or treatment of COVID-19 symptoms or history. - Document a back-up plan (e.g., phone number where recipient can be reached) to restart the session or to reschedule it, in the event of technical problems. - Document a safety plan that includes at least one emergency contact and the closest ER location, in the event of a crisis. - Document verification of the recipient's identity, if needed. - Document the recipient is informed of all persons who are present and the role of each person.
+For use of an audio-only system, the rationale for employing an audio-only system must be documented in the clinical record. - Crisis plan, including any changes related to COVID-19 risks. - Any new treatment plan interventions, goals and objectives related to treatmentand/or COVID-19-related risks. - Any referral of recipients to healthcare providers for further screening, testing or treatment of COVID-19 symptoms or history. - Document a back-up plan (e.g., phone number where recipient can be reached) to restart the session or to reschedule it, in the event of technical problems. - Document a safety plan that includes at least one emergency contact and the closestER location, in the event of a crisis. - Document verification of the recipient's identity, if needed. - Document the recipient is informed of all persons who are present and the role of each person. - Document if recipient refuses services delivered through telehealth. - Document the consent of the recipient and the recipient's parent or legal guardian (and their contact information) prior to initiating a telemedicine/telehealth service with the recipient if the recipient is 18 years old or under. - Name and functional title of person making record entry and providing service.